SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/FTE-dashboard.md

 <figcaption></figcaption>
 </figure>

-La primera sección son los criterios de selección donde se define lo siguiente:
+The first section is the selection criteria where the following are defined:

-1. Año
+1. Year

-2. Compañía
+2. Company

-3. División
+3. Division

-4. Departamento
+4. Department

-La siguiente sección es donde define el período que desea analizar.
-Deslice las banderas de fecha de inicio y finalización a través del calendario horizontal para establecer el período.

-La última sección es una vista de lista que muestra "Usuarios por grupo de tipología, departamento y división".
-Se presenta en una jerarquía desde los niveles de División hasta los de Usuario que se pueden expandir o contraer.
-El informe tiene secciones de 4 columnas que muestran lo siguiente:

-Personas

-- Activo: recuento con estado activo
--
+The next section is where you define the period you want to analyze.
+Slide the start and end date flags across the horizontal calendar to set the period.

+The last section is a list view showing "Users by Type Group, Department, and Division."
+It is presented in a hierarchy from Division to User levels that can be expanded or collapsed.
+The report has 4 column sections showing the following:

+People

+- Active: count with active status

-- FTE – (Capacidad + Tiempo de entrega + Tiempo de vacaciones) / Horas de trabajo
+- FTE – (Capacity + Delivery Time + Vacation Time) / Working Hours

-- Capacidad – Total de horas de trabajo del período – Total de vacaciones en horas – Total de vacaciones en horas
+- Capacity – Total working hours for the period – Total vacations in hours – Total vacations in hours

-Contratado
+Hired

-- Total: total de horas vendidas en la propuesta de tarifa
+- Total: total hours sold in the rate proposal

-- % Capacidad – (Total Contratado / Capacidad) * 100
+- % Capacity – (Total Contracted / Capacity) * 100

-Facturable + Forecast
+Billable + Forecast

-- Total: Horas Facturables Reales + Forecast Horas
+- Total: Actual Billable Hours + Forecast Hours
-- Forecast – Total de Horas Previstas
+- Forecast – Total Scheduled Hours
-- % Contratado – (Total Facturable y Previsto / Total Horas Contratadas) * 100
+- % Hired – (Total Billable and Forecast / Total Hours Hired) * 100
-- % Capacidad – (Total Facturable y Previsto / Capacidad) * 100
+- % Capacity – (Total Billable and Forecast / Capacity) * 100

 Actual

-- Total: Facturable + no Facturable
+- Total: Billable + Non-Billable

-- Facturable – Cliente
+- Billable – Customer

-- No facturable - Administrativo
+- Non-Billable - Administrative

-- Administrativo: horas reales cobradas a las tareas de administración

-- Cliente: horas reales cobradas a los clientes

-Al expandir el nivel del Grupo de tipología, se mostrarán los Empleados con ese Grupo de tipología en ese Departamento y División.
-Al expandir Empleado se mostrará el desglose de sus cargos de tiempo por cliente.
+- Administrative: Actual hours charged for administration tasks

+- Customer: actual hours charged to customers

+Expanding the Type Group level will display the Employees with that Type Group in that Department and Division.
+Expanding Employee will show the breakdown of your time charges by client.

 <figure>